ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

+Q.
-8. 1. **True or false**: The leave-one-out cross-validation (LOOCV) approach is a sub-case of k-fold cross-validation wherein K equals N , the sample size.
+1. **True or false**: The leave-one-out cross-validation (LOOCV) approach is a sub-case of k-fold cross-validation wherein K equals N , the sample size.
     1. **True or false**: It is always possible to find an optimal value $n$, $K = n$ in K-fold cross-validation.

 <details><summary><b>Answer</b></summary>